What is Default Judgment?

 It has the same status as summary judgment and judgment made after the trial: it’s a judgment of a court.

-It’s a judgment entered because the defendant did not do anything about the claim when it was served with it.
+It’s a judgment entered because the defendant did not do anything about the claim when it was served with it: the defendant failed to file a defence or the claimant failed to file a defence to a counterclaim.

 When claims are left undefended, it is this procedure that it most often adopted to obtain judgment for money claims.

-Orders of Default Judgment are obtained in two different ways:
+Orders of default judgment (aka judgment in default) are obtained in two different ways:

 - by using an administrative process – a Request - judgment is entered by a court officer; or

-- by filing an application for Judgment in Default.
+- by filing an application for Judgment in Default, with a Form N244 Application Notice.

 Both forms of default judgment have equal status.